 - Again, they are substantial enough at 3/4" thick that dirt and dust fall beneath the tiles.
 Your floors look clean all the time.
 There are channels in the tiles that allow water to flow out or evaporate if necessary.
 Leaves never make it to the back of the garage.
 They get caught in the first few tiles.
 I love this.
 I shop vac the stuff right through the tiles once every 6 months.

 - The tiles pull up in seconds.
-I use a screw driver to pull up a corner.
+I use our SwissTrax Tile Popper Tool to pull up a corner.
 Wipe up the mess, and the tiles simply snap back into place.

 - What about floor jacks and jack stands?